top of page

 Nope!
 You don’t need teaching experience, but you do need to have some background in art.
 We’re looking for volunteers who are confident artists and comfortable sharing their skills with others.
 (Don't worry—you can show us what you’ve done in the volunteer form!)

 It varies depending on the partner organization.
-For example, ACCESS Chinatown serves rising K–6th graders.
-As we expand, we also hope to work with older students—and even adults or seniors in the future.
+For example, ACCESS Chinatown serves students in grades K–6.
+As we expand, we also hope to work with older students, or even adults or seniors, in the future.

 How do I apply to volunteer?

-You can apply by filling out the volunteer form!
+To volunteer for an event, fill out the form linked to that specific opportunity.
 Once we review your submission, we’ll follow up with the next steps for getting involved.